haptork/easyLambda/doc/tutorial/1_dataflow.md

 > dependency on ezl and require no extra construct.
 Just take multiple input
 > parameters as usual and return the result.
 Moreover, there is a lot of emphasis
 > on column selection to use functions in the data-flow that do not exactly match
 > the inputs coming.
-There are no other C++ library that provides map, reduce
+There is no other C++ library that provides map, reduce
 > with data-flow.
 In addition ezl provides MPI parallelism which notwithstanding
 > to its extensive use in HPC, lacks good library support written on top of it.